cmnemoi/eMush/README.md

 Docker Desktop for Windows can be downloaded [here](https://docs.docker.com/desktop/install/windows-install/)

 WSL2 should be installed by default on recent Windows 10+ versions.
-Try running `wsl --help` in a Powershell terminal.
+Try running `wsl --set-default-version 2` in a PowerShell terminal.
 If it doesn't work, follow the instructions [here](https://learn.microsoft.com/fr-fr/windows/wsl/install-manual).

 Install [Debian](https://apps.microsoft.com/detail/9msvkqc78pk6) with WSL2 : `wsl --install -d Debian`